Department of Geography

 My past research has concentrated on the spatial evolution of labour within the Canadian urban system from 1971 to 2006, where I have analyzed the changing relationship between the geographic organization of firms and the functional specialization of regions.
 Other projects have focused on evaluating these patterns within specific value chains, such as energy and mining, as well as in particular regions.

 Current research projects include the following themes: 1) Explanatory factors surrounding the resilience of small and medium-sized enterprises (SMEs) in peripheral regions; 2) New workers’ flexibilities and emerging spatiotemporal dynamics in resource-dependent regions; and 3) Entrepreneurship, innovation and the vulnerabilities associated with growth cycles in resource economies.
+4) Housing affordability and community health issues in resource-based regions.

 - Economic Geography